yaal-coop/canaille/CONTRIBUTING.rst

 ---------------------

 1. Check that dependencies are up to date with ``poetry show --outdated --with dev,doc,demo`` and update dependencies accordingly in separated commits.
-2. Check that tests are still green
-3. Check that coverage is still at 100%
+2. Check that tests are still green for every supported python version, and that coverage is still at 100%, by running ``tox``
-4. Check that the :ref:`changelog:Release notes` section is correctly filled up
+3. Check that the :ref:`changelog:Release notes` section is correctly filled up
-5. Increase the version number in ``pyproject.toml``
+4. Increase the version number in ``pyproject.toml``
-6. Commit with ``git commit``
+5. Commit with ``git commit``
-7. Publish with ``poetry publish --build``
+6. Publish with ``poetry publish --build``
-8. Tag you commit with ``git tag XX.YY.ZZ``
+7. Tag you commit with ``git tag XX.YY.ZZ``
-9. Push the release commit and the new tag on the repository with ``git push --tags``
+8. Push the release commit and the new tag on the repository with ``git push --tags``